 They must undergo a rigorous screening process to become a potential egg donor, which involves comprehensive psychological and medical health screening, a background check, and a consultation with a medical professional.

 Where do you look for an egg donor?

 Many dads-to-be feel overwhelmed by this part of the process - but don’t worry!
-Your fertility clinic care team should always be on hand to help you navigate this important choice, and also complete some of the donor's screening.
+Your fertility clinic care team should always be on hand to help you navigate this important choice, and will also complete some of your donor's screening.

 Psst, we have one at our partner clinic, Illume Fertility!